FreeNAS sharing wizard only reads first 50 users and/or groups from user/group lists

 I experienced some odd behavior after that, the drop down could not be used more than once or twice before the listing would not appear at all, even if the field were cleared.
 To bring back the listing in the drop down, I had to close the dialog and re-open it.
 This disappearing act had an odd effect of not listing the group I wanted to add to the dataset, but it allowed me to type it in (NB: it is a recently added group, and it has no spaces - I did not test a group with spaces in the name).
 After typing it in and clicking "Change", FreeNAS followed through and brought me back to the web interface.
 In not seeing any confirmation I logged into the OS via SSH and checked the directory, it indeed has applied that chosen AD group to the proper point in the directory structure (/mnt/<volume>/<dataset>).

 In the interest of being thorough, in the same session I immediately went to the Wizard and tried to select that same group again for a new share, but it gave the same behavior as described before.

-#13 Updated by Suraj Ravichandran over 2 years ago
+#13 Updated by Suraj Ravichandran about 3 years ago

 - Status changed from Needs Developer Review to Reviewed